Non-Traditional Journalism Course Examines How to Cover Stories During a Pandemic

 “I think that an often overlooked aspect of journalism that is especially critical right now is the mental health of journalists and how they cope with trauma,” says Peterson.
 “Many of my colleagues are struggling in this moment particularly, and it is important to think about how to protect yourself as a journalist, but also to be cognizant of this as a reader.”

 As a way to compile what they learned in this module, the class created a guide for student journalists covering COVID-19 to help young writers navigate reporting during the pandemic.
 Gebhardt, who is also a student journalist writing for her local paper, says that the guide has been especially helpful for her and she hopes that it will be a valuable resource to others like her.

 “We’ve had a lot of conversations about struggles that I’ve experienced personally, from mental health to internet connectivity, and I hope our work can serve as a resource for students experiencing similar problems.”

-The second module looks into the history of pandemics such as AIDS, ebola and the Spanish flu, as well as the Bubonic plague outbreaks in 1905 that resulted in increased discriminiation against Asian Americans.
+The second module looks into the history of pandemics such as AIDS, Ebola, and the Spanish flu, as well as the Bubonic plague outbreaks in 1905 that resulted in increased discrimination against Asian Americans.
 Though these instances of racism have sadly returned in wake of COVID-19, Peterson hopes that studying the ways that the media have incorrectly perpetuated stereotypes in the past can help prevent current and future journalists from making the same mistakes.